azhagu-swe/portfolio/README.md

 **⚠️ Note on Issues**: This project has several areas for improvement.
 See [Comprehensive Issues](COMPREHENSIVE_ISSUES.md) for a complete list of identified issues and drawbacks.

+**⚠️ Browser Compatibility**: See [Browser Compatibility Analysis](BROWSER_COMPATIBILITY.md) for details on browser support and compatibility considerations.

 ---

 ## ✨ Features